gvtsch/gvtsch.github.io/content/Blog/The Transformer Architecture I.md

   you		0.9596		0.1133
 ```

-The results of the script suggest a correlation between semantic similarity (measured by the [[cosine_similarity|cosine similarity]] of the context vectors) and the attention weights.
+The results of the script suggest a correlation between semantic similarity (measured by the [[Cosine similarity|cosine similarity]] of the context vectors) and the attention weights.
 Words that are considered by the model to be more relevant to the context of a particular query word (as indicated by high attention weights) also tend to have higher semantic similarity in their resulting context vectors.
 This is illustrated, for example, by comparing `May` with `be` and `you` (high similarity and high weights) versus `May` with `the` (lower similarity and lower weight).

 Dynamic weighting through the attention mechanism enables the model to precisely understand the context of each word and extract relevant information for further processing.
 The resulting context vector thus serves as an enriched basis for subsequent layers in the Transformer model.
 To better understand this dynamic weighting, the question arises: Why do certain words in this matrix show a stronger relationship to each other than others?
 This is due to the weighting matrices ($W_Q$, $W_K$, $W_V$) learned during training, which shape the relationships in the $Q$, $K$, and $V$ vectors in such a way that meaningful dependencies are recognized.

 So far, we have examined how a single-head attention block works.
-We have seen how the input set is broken down into [[tokenization|tokens]] and converted into [[embeddings]].
-The query, key, and value matrices are derived from these input [[embeddings]].
+We have seen how the input set is broken down into [[Tokenization|tokens]] and converted into [[Embeddings and similarity metrics]].
+The query, key, and value matrices are derived from these input [[Embeddings and similarity metrics]].
 These matrices are used to calculate attention weights, which are then used to weight the value matrices and generate contextualized vectors (context vectors).

 <img src="https://deeprevision.github.io/posts/001-transformer/scaled-dot.png" alt="Scaled Dot-product Attention" width=400>